codingtherapist/HugoBlog/content/portfolio/index.en.md

 ![nasa API landing page with pictuer of galaxy](/images/nasaapi.png)

 A fullstack image generator using NASA's API's to display a picture from one of thier powerful microscopes and rovers.
 This site was built using<b> HTML, CSS, Javascript and NodeJS</b>.
-This site is still under construction with new backend features and accessibility considerations being added.
+This site is still under construction to increase color contrast standards and add new backend and accessibility features.
 <br><br>
 <a class="btn" href="https://messagefromtheuniverse.netlify.app/">Live Site >> </a><br>
 <a class="btn" href="https://github.com/codingtherapist/nasaapi/issues">                                                                                            GitHub Repo  >> </a>